ankur512512/backbase-a1/Readme.md

 	docker push backbasedevops/nginx
 	docker push backbasedevops/tomcat

-  (In case we decide not to have a docker registry, I have given an alternate solution as well for that to do the changes directly via bash script in kubernetes)
+  (In case we decide not to have a docker registry, I have given an alternate solution as well for that, to do the changes directly via bash script in kubernetes)

 Step-4: We are ready to create our deployments in kubernetes now.
 Run below commands to create and start the deployments: